 Restrictions on the collection of water from natural rainfall will be repealed, and access to natural waterways and a fair usage share based on the needs of the land or stock utilising the lands will be entrenched into the rights of landowners.

-The ability to buy and sell water (which is constitutionally banned) will be removed entirely.
-All large-scale water trading will end.
+The ability to buy and sell water (which is constitutionally banned) will be removed entirely, and all large-scale water trading will end.

 A growing proportion of young adults are unable to find themselves these opportunities, and are becoming demotivated by the current processes used in an attempt to rectify this.